Pyxsoft Firewall CLI Reference

 Command reference

-Journal-only model: mutating commands append to the journal and require
+Journal-first model: most commands append to the journal and are enforced on the next

 Status & inspection